stefanvangastel/docker-cakephp/README.md

 Things to look out for
 -----------------------------------
 * Think about handling session when running multiple containers behind a loadbalancer.
-You could modify the `Dockerfile` to `sed` the `config/app.php` file to use the database or cache session handler.
+You could modify the `Dockerfile` to `sed` the `config/app.php` file to use the database or cache session handler as implemented in the example.
 * If you want to store any files (e.g. uploads), please remember containers are 'stateless' and the data will be gone when you delete them.